 - Plan to upgrade any unsupported systems, prior to (or along with) upgrading Backup Exec.
 If operating systems or applications cannot be upgraded, customers may need to consider using the server running the older version of Backup Exec only to protect the older systems (without any on‑going support from Veritas) and use a new Backup Exec installation to protect systems that remain supported by the current Backup Exec version and the OS/application vendor.

 - Only versions of Backup Exec that support a direct upgrade to the most current version should be considered for upgrade.
 At the time of this publication that includes upgrading Backup Exec 2014, 15 and 16 to Backup Exec 20.
 Older versions of Backup Exec, including 2010 and 2012, should be used only for restores and should not be upgraded; rather a new installation of Backup Exec should be used to protect the network environment.

 - Always plan to upgrade to the most current version of Backup Exec.
 If this is not possible, the upgrade version MUST still be in Standard Support.
-End of Standard Support and End of Support Life dates are available in Article 000116356.
+End of Standard Support and End of Support Life dates are available in End of Support for Prior Backup Exec Versions.
 Support for versions past the End of Standard Support date require an Extended Technical Support contract in addition to an active Maintenance Agreement.